-Previously, Scott served as a digital transformation lead at several federal government institutions including the House Committee on Financial Services, House Committee on Oversight & Government Reform, House Republican Conference, and Federal Reserve Bank.
+Previously, Scott served as a digital transformation lead at several federal government institutions including the House Committee on Financial Services, House Committee on Oversight & Government Reform, and Federal Reserve Bank.
 His work centered on leveraging emerging digital technologies in order to create a more open and transparent government while considering ethical and policy related effects.

 Scott completed his B.A. in Communication and Political Science at the State University of New York at Buffalo and M.P.P. in Science and Technology at the George Mason University Schar School of Policy and Government.
 An Eagle Scout and former lifeguard, Scott now volunteers as an adviser to the National Honor Society of the Boy Scouts of America and is a member of U.S. Masters Swimming.